sonjageorgievska/current/proposals/2020-fall/Analytics-SIG.md

 Analytics@esciencecenter.nl

 ## SIG outcomes in the period April 2020 - October 2020 (for existing SIGs)
+On May 14th we had a meeting were discussed the outcomes of the survey among the Analytics SIG members.

 We had the following presentations:
 - May 11: Johan Hidding - "Complex Systems"
 - May 25th: Hanno Spreeuw - "Confidence intervals"